explo-fees/cavelink/README.md

 If you own a Cave-link, you should ask Felix Ziegler to get your specific URL, for the sensors you have.

 If you know nothing about Cave-link system, the official [website](http://www.cavelink.com title="CaveLink website") is the good place to start !
+Or maybe, you can also start with [Wikipedia](https://de.wikipedia.org/wiki/Cave-Link title="Wikipedia CaveLink").

 ### What is this repository for? ###